top of page

 In all revisions or suggestions, I always strive to retain your intended meaning, writing style, and voice.
 Line editing includes revising to:

-Improve clarity at the level of sentence and paragraph
+• Improve clarity at the level of sentence and paragraph

-Improve word choice or suggest improvements in word choice
+• Improve word choice or suggest improvements in word choice

-Smooth awkward transitions to improve flow
+• Smooth awkward transitions to improve flow

-Streamline or revise figures of speech/redundancies
+• Streamline or revise figures of speech/redundancies

-Address any inconsistencies in tone or style
+• Address any inconsistencies in tone or style

-Make suggestions for overall language use at the sentence or paragraph level (not at the level of structure or organization of the manuscript as a whole)
+• Make suggestions for overall language use at the sentence or paragraph level (not at the level of structure or organization of the manuscript as a whole)

 "Proofreading" vs. "copyediting" and "line editing": Many of the corrections involved with proofreading or copyediting would be performed by me; however, there are many things a proofreader will be checking for that I would not be.
-Line editing (more in-depth) comes before copyediting (a separate process), and proofreading is after copyediting (also a separate process).
-Please be sure to have your manuscript properly and fully proofread by a proofreader at the final stage as a separate process, so that you can be assured that you are ready for publishing.
-Note also that developmental editing, which I do not do, is a process that should happen before line editing.
+Line editing (more in-depth) comes before copyediting (a separate process), technically, but I include copyediting in my line editing.
+Proofreading is last.
+Please be sure to have your manuscript properly and fully proofread by a proofreader as a separate process, so that you can be assured that you are ready for publishing.
+Note also that developmental editing, which I do not do, should happen before line editing.

 Services do not include formatting.